kpgx/kpgx.github.io/_posts/2018-7-14-Trainbuddy(TrainMap-alpha).md

 ---
 layout: post
-title: Beginning of a new era
+title: Train Buddy - Beginning of a new era
 ---

 I started working on train buddy app when I was 3rd year undergraduate.
 I first released it somewhere in 2015 and did a blog post.
 Actually it's the first post in this blog.
 So in a way tain buddy is the reason for the inception of this blog.
 It was a wonderful feeling.
 Releasing an own work so whole world can see and use.
 This app made and great conversation topic in interviews.
 Because I could speak so much about this app.
 I had so many plans, improvements, features for this app.